 August is O-bon month, during which the spirits of the dead reputedly visit the living.
 Bon dances or Bon odori are usually held to welcome the spirits to this world, and they’ve taken on various forms depending on the region of Japan you’re in.
 One particularly famous and beloved version is Tokushima prefecture’s Awa Odori, characterized by its colorful costumes and energetic movements.

-The most famous Awa Odori festival is held annually in Koenji, and it’s been going strong for 60 years now.
-The festival starts at 5pm, which is a cooler (temperature-wise) and more sensible time to begin some sweaty festivities.
+The most famous Awa Odori festival is held annually in Koenji, and it’s been going strong for more than 60 years now.
+The festival starts at 5:00pm, which is a cooler (temperature-wise) and more sensible time to begin some sweaty festivities.
 The downside is that for 3 hours, you’ll be crammed up against some 1 million other spectators here to watch the parade.
 On the bright side, there are 10,000 dancers and musicians performing, so you’re sure to catch at least some of the action.
 Regardless, go early to secure your spots!

-At the Asakusa Samba Carnival. © Shih-Chi Chiang
+At the Asakusa Samba Carnival © Shih-Chi Chiang

-31 August 2019
+31 August 2025

 Event: Asakusa Samba Carnival